rodrigoprimo/social-connect/README.md

 # WordPress Social Connect

-Give visitors to your WordPress site the option to register and login using their existing Twitter, Facebook, Google, Windows Live, OpenID, Yahoo or wordpress.com account.
+Give visitors to your WordPress site the option to register and login using their existing Twitter, Facebook, Google, Yahoo or wordpress.com account.

 ## Description